r0bert-t/personal-voice-rag/README.md

 For LLM is was used [Llama 3.2 (3B)](https://ollama.com/library/llama3.2:3b) model that balances high-performance text generation with ultra-low hardware requirements and it is perfectly suited for hardware like personal computers.
 It offers maximum context window of 128K tokens

 ### Embedding model
-For embedding it was used a [nomic-embed-text](https://ollama.com/library/nomic-embed-text) which is a high-performing open embedding model with a large token context window
+For embedding it was used a [nomic-embed-text](https://ollama.com/library/nomic-embed-text) which is a high-performing open embedding model with a large token context window.
 It converts text into dense numerical vectors that capture semantic meaning, making it useful for retrieval-augmented generation (RAG) and semantic search.

 ### Spoken audio support